 We aim to help all our children at Beaufort to:

-In Reception and Key Stage One, phonics is taught through the Read Write Inc. programme.
-This teaches children to recognise the 44 sounds and blend them together to read accurately and fluently, with good comprehension.
+In Early Years and Key Stage One, phonics is taught through the Read Write Inc. programme.
+This teaches children to recognise the 44 sounds and blend them together to read accurately and fluently.
 They also learn to segment words into their sounds so as to spell.
 Rigorous assessment ensures that the children’s progress is tracked and carefully monitored.
 Children are then grouped depending on their needs, which results in good progress.
-Partner work means every child participates in the whole lesson.
 Children experience success from the very beginning.
-Lively phonic books are closely matched to their increasing knowledge of phonics and ‘tricky’ words and, as children read, their fluency increases.

 The curriculum used at Beaufort is based on the National Curriculum for English provided by the government.
 Details for each aspect of our English Curriculum can be seen by clicking on the links below: